SCrocetti/Arduino/projects/09-RFID-experiments/README.md

 > ⚠️ **Important:** The RC522 operates at **3.3V**.
 Do **not** connect it to 5V.

 ---
+### Leds

+Each led is conected to a current limiting resistor  to **GND** and are powered by the digital output pins D4 for the green led and D5 for the red led

 ### Buttons (Using External Pull-Up Resistors)

 Each button uses an **external pull-up resistor** to ensure a stable default logic level.

+#### Button functions

+The two buttons, one for setting the read mode and one for setting the write mode, are conected to the digital inputs D2 and D3 respectibly

 #### Wiring